 When a sexual assault accusation is made against you, it is essential to consult with an experienced criminal lawyer as soon as possible.
 Failure to mount a strong defense against charges for a sexual offense can result in harsh punishments, including fines, prison sentences, and sex offender registration.
 In addition, this type of conviction remains on a person’s criminal record for the rest of their life and often impacts their education, career, and housing opportunities.

 Underwood & Associates is here to help you protect your rights and freedom.
 Our McKinney sex crime lawyer has the knowledge, experience, and resources necessary to help you get your charges reduced or dropped.
-Even if your alleged offense was committed accidently or unintentionally, or you were not aware that you were engaging in unlawful activity, you will need an aggressive advocate on your side to avoid life-altering penalties.
+Even if your alleged offense was committed accidentally or unintentionally, or you were unaware that you were engaging in unlawful activity, you will need an aggressive advocate to avoid life-altering penalties.

 WHAT IS SEXUAL ASSAULT?

 Under section 22.011 of the Texas Penal Code, a person may be charged with sexual assault if he or she intentionally or knowingly penetrated, or caused to be penetrated, someone else’s mouth, sexual organs, or anus without that individual’s consent, by any means.